Myanmar looks to private firms to improve dire air safety record

 Myanmar has an air accident rate nine times the world average, aviation authorities say, and there are fears the figure could rise as the government aggressively expands the industry and private airlines add flights in a growing economy.

-Myanmar's main international airport in Yangon has been modernized, but many domestic terminals are poorly run, lack basic technology and safety equipment and in some cases, are in urgent need of repair.
+Myanmar's main international airport in Yangon has been modernised, but many domestic terminals are poorly run, lack basic technology and safety equipment and in some cases, are in urgent need of repair.

 The Japanese International Cooperation Agency has provided a grant to install safety equipment at some airports, with Japan's Sumitomo Corp picked as the prime contractor, said Akihito Sanjo, a Yangon-based representative of the agency.